IGS/gEAR/www/nemoarchive_import/NOTES.md

   * `archive-file-transfer@nemo-analytics.iam.gserviceaccount.com` does not have serviceusage.services.use access to the Google Cloud project
 * To ensure Google has credentials to work with:
   * For the service account to use, download JSON keys
-  * Put keys in VM in /var/www
+  * Put keys in VM in <gEAR_root>/www
   * Add key filepath to gear.ini->nemoarchive_import->credentials_json

+## Setting up the Cloud Function service

+Please see the file at file://../../services/nemoanalytics-import-builder/README.md

 ## API ROUTES